w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 ##### Applying Guideline 4.1 Compatible to Non-Web Documents and Software

 In WCAG 2, the Guidelines are provided for framing and understanding the success criteria under them but are not used for conformance to WCAG.
-Guideline 4.1 applies directly as written, replacing “user agents, including assistive technologies” with “assistive technologies and accessibility features of software”.
+Guideline 4.1 can apply directly as written, replacing “user agents, including assistive technologies” with “assistive technologies and accessibility features of software”.

 With this substitution, it would read: